Glyphosate in Hummus Test Results Report

 Image from the GRDC preharvest herbicide use fact sheet, recommending glyphosate herbicide as a “preharvest herbicide” on many crops.
 Another use for spraying just before harvest is as a drying agent or “desiccant.”
 However, many agriculture online news sources are no longer recommending saying that this is what is being done.

 But the EPA Approves Glyphosate Herbicides for Use, Right?

-Honeycutt states, “The fact is that the EPA approves these pesticides and herbicides that are sprayed on our food crops based on studies on one ingredient in the products, not the final formulation, so any claims that these chemicals that we are feeding our family are safe, at any level, is scientifically unfounded.
+Honeycutt states, “The EPA approves these pesticides and herbicides that are sprayed on our food crops.
+The approval is based on studies on one ingredient in the products, not the final formulation.
+So any claims that these chemicals that we are feeding our family are safe, at any level, is scientifically unfounded.
 In fact, new studies show them to be extremely harmful, and therefore must be avoided.
-We hope all hummus brands will publicly state that they will only accept clean, non-glyphosate sprayed ingredients and that the EPA will do what they are charged to do-protect the American people and revoke the license of glyphosate.”
+We hope all hummus brands will publicly state that they will only accept clean, non-glyphosate sprayed ingredients.
+Also, we want the EPA will do what they are charged to do.
+We hope they will protect the American people and revoke the license of glyphosate.”

 What Should I Do?

 To avoid glyphosate as much as possible, purchase organic or biodynamic foods.
 Ask your favorite hummus brand to stop sourcing garbanzo beans sprayed with glyphosate.
 To reduce glyphosate in your body, a study from Africa shows that acetobacter degrades glyphosate, breaking it down into nontoxic components, causing the glyphosate molecule to be gone.
 Acetobacter is found in Apple Cider Vinegar, sauerkraut and kombucha.